lindaojinnaka/T2A1-Workbook/README.md

 ## 12. Identify and explain the workings of TWO sorting algorithms and discuss and compare their performance/efficiency (i.e. Big O).
 Word Count guide: 300-500 words

 According to the Big o lecture slide, “ A sorting algorithm is a set of steps to put a list of things in a specified order (like smallest to largest)

 Merge sort set algorithm.

 ## 13. Identify and explain the workings of TWO search algorithms and discuss and compare their performance/efficiency (i.e. Big O).
 Word Count guide: 300-500 words

 According to the Big o lecture slide, “ A searchinh algorithm is a set of steps that are executed to find a value ina list of values”

-Binary search the way the algorithm works-  @20 min

-We start with sorted data.
-In some sort of ascending or descending order

 Find the midpoint in the list (first step)

-In the example below the midpoint is in index 4.

-Then an if statement - if the value at the mid point of the list (midpoint is 8) is equal to the thing im looking for ,then im done.
-If its not equal to the thing im looking for, is it less than the thing im looking for?

-Show an example for each and list figure 1. figure 2. figure 3. figure 4.
 ## 14. Conduct research into a marketplace website (app) and answer the following parts:  a.
 List and describe the software used by the app.50-100 per part
 Word Count guide: 50-100 per part